RuihaoQiu/MC-Magnetic-Phase-Transition/README.md

 # Monte Carlo Simulations on Magnetic Phase Transition.

-This project is to use Monte Carlo method to simulate the behaviour of spins in magnetic materials.
+This project is to use Markov Chain Monte Carlo method to simulate the behavior of spin orders in magnetic materials.

 ### Methods